Debt Cap: the available amount: amortising discount and premium

 Where a group has recognised a financial liability in respect of borrowing in its consolidated accounts, it will initially recognise this at its fair value.
 This is the value that a person would have to pay an independent third party to release a debt liability.

-After initial recognition, the group will account for the liability using the amortised cost basis in future periods (IAS 39: Recognition and Measurement).
-Under the amortised cost basis, the borrower will - over the life of the loan - debit to the income statement (or profit and loss account) any difference between the value of the liability on initial recognition, and the amount that the group expects to repay on maturity.
+After initial recognition, the group will typically account for the liability using the amortised cost basis in future periods (IAS 39 or IFRS 9; FRS 26 in ‘Old UK GAAP’ or FRS 102 in ‘New UK GAAP’).
+Under amortised cost, the borrower will - over the life of the loan - debit to the income statement (or profit and loss account) any difference between the value of the liability on initial recognition, and the amount that the group expects to repay on maturity.